 Avoid contractors who:

-Check if the contractor is a member of the Calgary Home Builder Association, member of the BBB and Reno Mark.
+Check if the contractor is a member of the Calgary Home Builder Association, a member of the BBB, and Reno Mark.
 Being a member of these organizations is a great indication that they are qualified for the job.
 Check for references and look through their reviews to see what past clients say about the team.
 You can always look through our testimonials to see just how happy our past clients have been with our work!

-Make sure the contractor and tradespeople have Workers’ Compensation Board (WCB) coverage.
-Ask for the WCB number.
+Make sure the contractor and tradespeople have Workers’ Compensation Board (WCB) coverage by asking for their WCB number.
 If the tradespeople get injured and they are covered by WCB, they may be eligible for compensation.
-WCB may cover lost income, health care and other costs from a work-related injury or illness.
+WCB may cover lost income, health care, and other costs from a work-related injury or illness.

-Also, ask to see an insurance certificate showing public liability and property damage coverage for all workers on the job.
+Ask to see an insurance certificate showing public liability and property damage coverage for everyone involved with the job.

 Verbal contracts are hard to prove.
 Always insist on a written contract, and don’t proceed with a home remodeling project if you can’t get one.

 Any blank spaces on a printed form should be filled in with NA (not applicable) or NIL (nothing).
-Strike out anything you don’t agree with and make sure you and the contractor initial the change.
-To ensure you are protected, consider having the contract reviewed by your lawyer.
-Once you sign a contract, it’s legally binding.
-Be certain you and the contractor have agreed on the details of the work to be done.
+Strike out anything you don’t agree with and make sure that you and the contractor initial the change.
+To ensure that you are fully protected, consider having the contract reviewed by your lawyer.
+Once you sign a contract, it’s legally binding — be certain that you and the contractor have agreed on the details of the work to be done.

 The formal payment schedule should be clearly outlined in the contract.
 Most contractors will ask for a deposit or down payment.
-Find out if this is refundable and if so, under what conditions.
+Find out if this is refundable, and if so, under what conditions.
 At Kay2 Contracting, we’re always willing to work with you to find a financing plan that allows you to get the work you need.

 Special regulations under the Fair Trading Act apply to contractors in Alberta who:

 These contractors are considered prepaid contractors.
 A prepaid contractor must be licensed by Service Alberta and post security.
-If the business is negligent in performing its services or providing the goods, an affected consumer can submit a claim against the security.
+If the business is negligent in performing its services or in providing deliverable goods, then an affected consumer can submit a claim against the security.

 Check with Service Alberta at 1-877-427-4088 to find out if a contractor is licensed as a prepaid contractor.